flo-mic/secure-proxy/README.md

 }
 ```

 If you identity provider like keycloak is also protected with the secure proxy webserver that you probably need to configure some allow origins for the authentication.
 Open the keycloak nginx server block setting and make sure to add the below configurations to it.
-You probably need to whitelist additional headers debending on your client.
+You probably need to whitelist additional headers debending on your client applications.
 In my case I had to allow the headers `Authorization, X-Requested-With, X-Emby-Authorization, Upgrade-Insecure-Requests` to get my application SSO to work.
-You can find this our in the browser network tab.
+You can find this out in the browser network tab.
 If you notice CORS errors have a look at the request which is send before or short after the CORS error.
 It may contain a header `Access-Control-Request-Headers`.
-Add the content of this to the content in the header `Access-Control-Allow-Headers` below.
+Add the content of this to the content in the header `Access-Control-Allow-Headers`.
 ```
 # Overwrite Origin to allow same domain and subdomain origin from the mapping table
 more_clear_headers "Access-Control-Allow-Origin";